 The principal factor is that Chinese interior spaces are filled with a sense of harmony, fine decoration and craft, and management of colour and space.

 What are the characteristics of Chinese interior design?

 Rice paper lanterns or a cherry red and gloss black palette, whichever reference your mind conjures first is just one of the plentiful characteristics of Chinese interior design.

 Image Credit: Greg Natale

-A wood not only known for being a food staple to China’s national treasure, the giant panda, but for being a symbol of virtue in Chinese culture.
+A wood not only known for being a food staple to China’s national treasure, the giant panda, but for being a Chinese symbol of virtue.
 It’s upheld as a symbol of traditional Chinese values and the potential harmony between mankind and nature.
 In Ancient China, the plum, orchid, bamboo and chrysanthemum were known as ‘the four gentlemen’ and pine, bamboo and plum as ‘three gentlemen in winter.’
 Even today, every part of the plant has spiritual meaning attached to it – the deep root, for example, denotes resoluteness and the tall, straight stem equals honour.